Note on expanding implicit functions into formal power series by means of multivariable Stirling polynomials: The second reduction step

 \section{The second reduction step}

-In the next and final step, we will show how the general Taylor coefficient $a_{k,l}$ of $\inv{g}_k(x)$ which appears in Proposition \ref{eq8} can be represented by a polynomial expression depending solely on the $f_{m,n}$.
-Since the derivative $D^l$ of $l$-th order is a linear operator for any integer $l\geq0$, we obtain from equation \eqref{eq4}
+In the second and final step, we will show how the general Taylor coefficient $a_{k,l}$ of $\inv{g}_k(x)$ which appears in Proposition \ref{eq8} can be represented by a polynomial expression depending exclusively on the $f_{m,n}$.
+As explained in Section 3, we make use of the Stirling polynomials of the first kind to accomplish the series reversion in question.